 Cardboard egg cartons.
 If you aren’t using egg cartons for crafts, cut or tear them up and compost.

 Droppings and bedding from your rabbit, gerbil, or other herbivore.
-This adorable little guy is named Jack, and you can follow him on Instagram. 🙂
+This is my buddy Jack, and you can follow him on Instagram. 🙂

 Stale bread, pitas, or tortillas.
 Shred or chop them so they break down more easily.
 If you have an open compost pile, bury them deep so critters don’t eat them.